Vote By Mail

 Vote by Mail Ballot Drop-Off Sites

-Vote by Mail voters who do not want to mail in their ballot can drop their voted ballots off at any of these drop-off sites.
+Vote by Mail voters who do not want to mail in their ballots can drop their voted ballots off at any 24-hour location.

 * Portable Document Format (PDF) file requires the free Adobe Reader.